Bank Mandiri

-PT Bank Mandiri (Persero) Tbk or Bank Mandiri, headquartered in Jakarta, is the largest bank in Indonesia in terms of assets, loans and deposits.
-Total assets as of March 2021, were IDR 1.58 quadrillion (around US$110.56 billion).
-As of March 2021, Bank Mandiri was the largest bank in Indonesia by total assets.
+PT Bank Mandiri (Persero) Tbk or Bank Mandiri, (stylized in lower-case with dotless I) headquartered in Jakarta, is the largest bank in Indonesia in terms of assets, loans and deposits.
+Total assets as of 2022, were 1.992 Trillion rupiah (around US$133 Billion).
+As of 2022, Bank Mandiri is the largest bank in Indonesia by total assets.

-As of December 2020, the bank had 2,511 branches spread across three different time zones in Indonesia and 7 branches abroad, about 13,217 Automatic Teller Machines (ATMs), and five principal subsidiaries: Mandiri Sekuritas, Mandiri Tunas Finance, AXA Mandiri Financial Services, Bank Mandiri Taspen, and Mandiri AXA General Insurance.
+As of December 2022, the bank had 2,364 branches spread across three different time zones in Indonesia and 7 branches abroad, about 13,027 automatic teller machines (ATMs), and 11 subsidiaries, such as: Mandiri Sekuritas, Mandiri Tunas Finance, AXA Mandiri Financial Services, Bank Mandiri Taspen, and Mandiri AXA General Insurance.

 History

 Pre-merger

 Bank Mandiri is the result of the merger made by Indonesian government from four older government-owned banks that failed in 1998.
 Those four banks were Bank Bumi Daya, Bank Dagang Negara, Bank Ekspor Impor Indonesia, and Bank Pembangunan Indonesia.
 During the amalgamation and reorganisation, the government reduced the number of branches by 194 and the number of personnel from 26,600 to 17,620.

 Bank Bumi Daya and Bank Ekspor Impor Indonesia was previously merged in 1965 by the Indonesian government under Guided Democracy into Bank Negara Indonesia (BNI) umbrella, 1968: The Indonesian government then reorganized the banks in 1968 as the New Order government took place.